Ecdosis/MML-editor/README.md

 5. Delete layer or version.
 This will completely remove a layer or version from the document.

 Since the editor is only invoked to edit a particular document or work it does not need an "open" button.
 The user will already have clicked "Edit" on some document, and need only go back or select another feature of the website from the normal CMS menu above.

+#### Editor options
+The editor's options include the following simple keys:

+* source: the ID of a textarea on the page (no leading "#")
+* target: the ID of an empty div element (no leading "#")
+* images: the ID of the div to receive the images
+* imagePrefix: the prefix before each page-image name
+* imageSuffix: the suffix for each image name e.g. ".png"
+* imageUrl: the url to fetch the images from

 #### MML Dialect file
 The MML dialect file describes all the configurable parts of an MML definition.